Vivaldi, Le quattro stagioni

 Franck-Emmanuel Comte, direction and harpsichord

-300 years have already passed since this masterpiece was composed!
+It's already three hundred years since this masterpiece was composed!

-Published in Amsterdam in 1725, the melodies of this colorful and poetic musical fresco are omnipresent even today… and yet we never tire of the inventiveness of this inspired music, in which summer storms alternate with wintry tremolos!
+Published in Amsterdam in 1725, the themes of this colourful and poetic fresco are still on everyone's lips...
+And yet there is no getting tired of the inventiveness of this inspired music, where summer storms follow winter tremolos!

 We know that the Four Seasons were already famous before their publication, and greatly appreciated by various European monarchs, including Louis XV, who regularly asked for them to be played.
 From 1728 on, the Concert Spirituel included them in its repertoire.
 Vivaldi performed the solo violin part himself and could count on his students, the excellent female musicians of Venice’s Ospedale della Pietà, to accompany him.